Maximilianxu/gnn_point_cloud/readme.md

 target_compile_options(cuda_impl PRIVATE $<$<COMPILE_LANGUAGE:CUDA>:${CUDA_FLAGS}>)
 ```
 ### About PyTorch and Libtorch
-Although I didn't use the torch_extension to build, I still rely on torch_extension to write the codes.
+Although I didn't use the torch_extension toolchains to build, I still rely on torch_extension to write the codes.
 Why?

 Because I want to import them using Python as the frontend, and using libtorch may incur mismatched versions with pytorch.
 Meanwhile, using torch_extension can link the torch_python.so directly.